 Vespa has also prepared a number of accessories for the Sprint, which include blacked out rims, racing stripe decals, solo seat, rear case and windscreen.

-The Sprint uses the same mechanical underpinnings as the Primavera, so buyers face the same choice between 50cc and 154.8cc motors.
+The Sprint uses the same mechanical underpinnings as the Primavera, so buyers face the same choice between 50cc and 155cc motors.
 The 50cc motor is a nice 4-stroke that also has been used to power the previous generation of LX and S models.
-It’s a fuel injected 4-valve air cooled motor that puts out a peak of 4.35 HP which is good for a 40 mph top speed.
-Overall it’s a nice reliable and fuel efficient motor with no real downsides other than those inherent to a 50cc.
+It’s a carburated 4-valve air cooled motor that puts out a peak of 4.6 HP way up at 9500 RPM.
+This translates to a decent top speed of 40 mph (64km/hr).
+Overall it’s a nice reliable motor with no real downsides other inferior fuel milage compared with fuel injected 50’s.

 Brakes / Suspension / Handling